Chart Color Schemes

 Employment

 Mount Pleasant has a skilled workforce with essential services sectors well represented.
-The unemployment rate was 5.8% as of June 2024, with an estimated employment growth of 6.8% over the past year, according to AreaSearch aggregation of statistical area data.
+The unemployment rate was 6.0% in the past year, with an estimated employment growth of 1.5%.

-As of June 2025, 1,187 residents are employed while the unemployment rate is 2.0% higher than Rest of Vic.'s rate of 3.8%.
-Workforce participation in Mount Pleasant is fairly standard at 60.8%, compared to Rest of Vic.'s 57.4%.
-Leading employment industries among residents include health care & social assistance, education & training, and accommodation & food.
-The area shows strong specialization in accommodation & food with an employment share of 1.6 times the regional level, while agriculture, forestry & fishing is lower at 0.9% compared to the regional average of 7.5%.
+As of September 2025, 1,172 residents are employed while the unemployment rate is 2.3% higher than Rest of Vic.'s rate of 3.8%, and workforce participation is similar at 60.8%.
+Leading industries include health care & social assistance, education & training, and accommodation & food, with a strong specialization in accommodation & food (1.6 times the regional level).
+Conversely, agriculture, forestry & fishing shows lower representation at 0.9% versus the regional average of 7.5%.
+Employment opportunities locally may be limited as indicated by the Census working population count compared to resident population.

 Frequently Asked Questions - Employment